-All electronic information disseminated by NOAA Fisheries Service adheres to the standards set out in Appendix III, "Security of Automated Information Resources," of Office of Management and Budget (OMB) Circular A-130; the Computer Security Act; and the Government Information Security Act.
-If information is confidential, it is safeguarded pursuant to the Privacy Act; Titles 13, 15, and 22 of the U.S. Code (confidentiality of census, business, and financial information); the Confidentiality of Statistics provisions of the Magnuson-Stevens Act; and NOAA Administrative Order 216-100, Protection of Confidential Fisheries Statistics.
+If information is confidential, it is safeguarded pursuant to the Privacy Act and Titles 13, 15, and 22 of the U.S. Code (confidentiality of census, business and financial information). (e.g., Confidentiality of Statistics of the Magnuson-Stevens Fishery Conservation and Management Act; NOAA Administrative Order 216-100 - Protection of Confidential Fisheries Statistics; 50 CFR 229.11, Confidentiality of information collected under the Marine Mammal Protection Act.).
 Objectivity of Information

-(1) Indicate which of the following categories of information products apply for this product:
+Indicate which of the following categories of information products apply for this product:

-Original Data Synthesized Products Interpreted Products Hydrometeorological, Hazardous Chemical Spill, and Space Weather Warnings, Forecasts, and Advisories Experimental Products Natural Resource Plans
+Original Data Synthesized Products Interpreted Products

+Hydrometeorological, Hazardous Chemical Spill, and Space Weather Warnings, Forecasts, and Advisories

+Experimental Products

+X Natural Resource Plans